 Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

-Understanding artificial turf fields can be complicated in the beginning, so let’s take a step back and cover what is in a synthetic turf system.
-There are four main components, the base, an optional but highly recommended shock pad, the infill, and the turf carpet.
-In this blog, we will be focusing on the artificial turf carpet and the different types available, but you can learn more about each of the other system components through the links above.
+There are four main components: the base, an optional but highly recommended shock pad, the infill, and the turf carpet.
+However, in this blog, we’re focusing on the artificial turf carpet and the different types available so you know what to choose when it comes to your synthetic sports turf.

 The type of turf you pick depends upon many things, but mostly your sport and ideal field performance.
 Motz has customized proprietary turf systems with all three turf fiber options.

 TriplePlay is a synthetic turf system designed specifically for artificial turf baseball and softball fields.
-You may have noticed baseball wasn’t mentioned under the three types of artificial turf fiber types, that’s because with our TriplePlay turf fields, we work with you to customize the field based on your performance needs.
-Tailored to hit a homerun, TriplePlay provides stability, speed, and exceptional playability built to reduce maintenance and rained-out games.
+We work with you to customize the field based on your performance needs.
+Tailored to hit a homerun, TriplePlay provides stability, speed, and exceptional playability, reducing maintenance hours and protecting your team from having rained-out games.

-Synthetic turf fields are fairly customizable as you might have gathered, there is truly no one type of field that fits all sports, so the type of turf, infill, and pad needed for your field will be a combination unique to you.
-To learn more about what option is best for you, take our quick and free system recommender test that establishes an idea of what the ideal synthetic turf system is for you.
+As you can see, there is truly no one type of field that fits all sports, so the type of turf, infill, and pad needed for your field will be a combination unique to your goals.
+To learn more about what option will best fit your needs, take our quick and free system recommender test that establishes an idea of what the ideal synthetic turf system is for you.